Sanaknaki/Brypto/README.md

-Playing around with the ReactJS and utilizing the CoinMarketCap API.
+Playing around with `ReactJS` and utilizing the `CoinMarketCap` API.
+Displaying/Ranking the top 100 cryptocurrencies.

 ## How To Run